Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Estimating Vertical Velocity in Convection Simulations

 The errors in the vertical velocities estimated with $\alpha_p$ exhibit higher precision than the steady-state ones.
-The precision of the vertical velocity estimates decreases in the mid-latitude simulations, although the magnitude of the errors themselves remain less than 5 m/s.
-Over the whole phase space shown in Figs. \ref{fig:errors_wc_tc_a} and \ref{fig:errors_wc_tc_b}, the non-steady plume model tends to slightly underestimate $w_c$.
-In a narrow region surrounding 240 K, the most likely error is positive, distinguishing it from the mostly negative bias in the rest of the domain.
-Above 240 K, the $w_c$ error is roughly $-2$ m/s across all simulations.
-Below 240 K, the errors increase reaching -10 m/s in the most extreme cases, but hover around 5 m/s in most of the domain.
-The WRF GoAmazon 4 km case differs from all the others because low-temperature errors in this simulation are much higher than the errors in the rest of the simulations, further illustrating the grid-size dependence of the results.
+The precision of the vertical velocity estimates decreases in the mid-latitude simulations, and the magnitude of the errors increases.
+Over most of phase space shown in Fig. \ref{fig:errors_wc_tc_a}, the non-steady plume model estimates $w_c$ to within 1 m/s of the true value.
+Biases appear at low temperatures and high simulated velocities, where this model tends to underestimate $w_c$.
+In the mid-latitude cases, there are major differences between the accuracy of $w_c$ estimated in the three different simulations.
+In the SGP 2012 case, the estimated $w_c$ is much higher than the true one.
+Similar overestimates are found in the SGP 2014 case, but they are not as pronounced.
+Across both of the SGP simulations, we find that the spread in the errors in the vertical velocities are large.
+In the GCE BLOSSOM case, the estimated vertical velocity is fairly accurate.

-The most likely error in $w_c$ estimated using the KPM24 model is greater than zero almost everywhere, but for simulation velocities below $\approx$3 m/s, its predictions are reasonably accurate with percent differences less than roughly 2 m/s.
-Uncertainties in the error are higher than the ones given by $\alpha_p$.
-The KPM24 model exhibits high accuracy at low temperatures in the coarse WRF GoAmazon simulation, where the errors between $\approx$190--210 K in the WRF GoAmazon 4 km case are clsoe to zero.
-In the mid-latitude simulations, the KPM24 model estimates vertical velocity reasonably well when simulated velocities are below $\approx3$ m/s.
-The SGP simulation results confirm prior results showing that velocity estimates with $\alpha_{KPM}$ are noisier in the mid-latitudes.
+The most likely error in $w_c$ estimated using the KPM24 model is small in the tropics, and, as in the $\alpha_p$ case, exhibit higher precision than the steady-state $w_c$ estimates.
+In the mid-latitude simulations, we again find that the estimated vertical velocities are much higher than the true ones in the WRF simulations.
+However, velocities estimated in the GCE BLOSSOM case are accurate to within 1--2 m/s almost everywhere.

+The differences in the errors between the tropical and mid-latitude WRF simulations indicate that this method for estimating velocity may be more biased in the mid-latitudes.
+While the GCE GoAmazon results are comparable to the GCE BLOSSOM results across all of the $w_c$ estimators, the increases in both errors and noisiness in the WRF mid-latitude $w_c$ estimates suggest that the method should be revised to improve reliability outside of the tropics.